Adeti1705/AI-Kinator/README.md

-🎮 AI-Kinator: A Reverse Akinator Game
+AI-Kinator: A Reverse Akinator Game

 🌟 Inspiration
-We wanted to build a fun, interactive puzzle game for the HACH-REDDIT 2025 hackathon.
+We wanted to build a fun, interactive puzzle game for the HACK-REDDIT 2025 hackathon.
 After rejecting several ideas, inspiration struck when YouTube randomly recommended an old Akinator video.

-💡 What if, instead of answering, the player asks questions to guess a secret entity?
+What if, instead of answering, the player asks questions to guess a secret entity?

 And just like that, AI-Kinator was born!